exactly-once/workshop/Lectures/Partial failures.md

 There are obviously two possible orders of execution of *update data* (U) and *publish messages* (P) actions: UP and PU.
 Our goal here is to minimize the likelihood and duration of states in which one of the actions is applied and the other is not: U or P.

 Given that P is less likely to fail persistently, we should favour UP, not PU.
 There is one more reason why UP is more desirable.
 In UP, if P is persistently rejected then we are dealing with a business process that remains correct but stuck at one of the stages.
-If we adopted PU and U was rejected persistently then we would have an uninterrupted business process execution but that process would be in an inconsistent state.
-In most real-life scenarios it is much better to be stuck than wrong.
+If we adopted PU and U was rejected persistently then we would have an uninterrupted business process execution but that process would be in an inconsistent state. **In most real-life scenarios it is much better to be stuck than wrong**.

 Now I think we are ready to define the structure of a handler logic.
  - Check if a given data change has already been applied (does the order have an item of that type?)